exercism/website-copy/pages/faqs.md

 To learn more about what it means for the devil to be in the details, check out the [Overkill](http://www.kytrinyx.com/talks/overkill) and [Succession](http://www.kytrinyx.com/talks/succession) talks by Katrina.

+### Everything's changed!
+What's going on?

+We've launched the new version of Exercism, 18months in the making :D

+There is a document that [explains the changes](/about-v1-to-v2) and another that [explains how to migrate your CLI from v1 to v2](/cli-v1-to-v2).
+We hope you enjoy the new experience :)